oanda/apidocs/v1/forex-labs.md

 This offering is under developement so you can expect changes to some of the resources.
 Please monitor our [release notes](/docs/v1/release-notes) page for any recent changes.

-__Note:__ All the endpoints on this page require authentication, as such they cannot be access through the sandbox environment and must use either https://api-fxpractice.oanda.com/ or https://api-fxtrade.oanda.com/ as the base url.
-Examples on this page are shown with api-fxpractice.
+__Note:__ All the endpoints on this page require authentication, as such they cannot be access through the sandbox environment.
+Examples on this page are shown using the api-fxpractice environment.

 -----------------